-As families everywhere say goodbye to school schedules, we are primed and ready for the lazy days of summer.
+Since summer is in full-swing, if we are lucky, most of us our spending time at the pool and beach.
 But before packing up our bathing suits and sand-buckets, it’s important to lay down a few etiquette ground rules to guarantee enjoyment and safety for all.

 Nothing is more upsetting than a child (or parent) not playing by the rules or disrespecting someone else’s property.
 We have enough stress to contend with during the school year, so everyone appreciates a little extra thoughtfulness during the summer.